hbowie/SoftDevBigIdeas-23/content/Self-Organizing Teams.md

 Let's discuss what we mean by a self-organizing team.

-First of all, such a team should be formed using the ideas of decomposition, cohesion and loose coupling.
+First of all, such a team should be formed using the ideas of [[decomposition]], [[cohesion]] and [[loose coupling]].
 In other words, the team should be of an appropriate size -- let's say 3 - 15 team members.
 And the team should contain all the skills needed to perform most of its work without having to draw resources from outside the team.
 And the sort of work typically assigned to the team should be of some consistent, coherent nature.

 Once formed in this way, the team should be given joint accountability for team goals and the code produced by the team.